 Mystics, true believers, don’t take a world tour to Asia to see what people are worshipping over there. (…) Religion isn’t a sort of balance sheet, after all.
 If he [Mircea Eliade] were really religious, he would never have written a history of religions.

 Nietzsche started to write aphorisms when he began to go mad.
 I write them out of fatigue. (…) If I affirm something and if you like it, fine.
 If you don’t, too bad. (…) I am the reverse of a professor because I hate explaining things.

 Without Bach, God would be a third-rate character.
 Bach’s music is the only thing that gives you the feeling that the universe isn’t a total failure.

 My sole, last passion is the Argentine tango.

 While still lucid, he later confessed he thought he had lived his life well.
 I’ve pretended it has been a failure but it hasn’t.
 In the early Nineties, however, Cioran fell victim to dementia and he died in 1995.
 Severely affected by arthritis, Simone Boué drowned off the coast of the Vendée in 1997 but it remains somewhat unclear if her death was a suicide.

 There are numerous blackly funny moments in his books that are otherwise studiously old-fashioned in their despair but my favourite lies in The Trouble with Being Born, where Cioran tells the story of someone writing a memoir of his childhood in a Romanian village.
 The writer assures an old neighbour that he won’t be left out but this promise earns an unexpected response.

-I know I’m a worthless man but I didn’t think I’d fallen so low as to be talked about in a book.
+I know I’m worth nothing but all the same I didn’t think I’d fallen so low as to be talked about in a book.